sujal-chauhan2006/feature-engineering-practice/README.md

 1. Created a sample dataset
 2. Handled missing values using mean
-3. Encoded categorical column (Gender)
+3. Encoded categorical columns using different encoding techniques
 4. Applied StandardScaler and MinMaxScaler for feature scaling
-5. Performed log transformation on Salary column
+5. Performed log transformation on numerical data
-6. Visualized data before and after scaling
+6. Visualized data before and after preprocessing

 ---